 The worst and the best were picking wild blackberries in random places in the pasture.
 Wild blackberries have half-inch-long stickers and a bigger chance of snakes.
 However, wild blackberries are much better, in my opinion, than blackberries that horticulturists have ‘improved’.
 They have smaller seeds and a more intense flavor.

 Making Grandma’s Old Fashioned Blackberry Cobbler is a two-step process.
 First, you need to make the crust which is an easy dough to make.
-This top crust is similar to sugar cookie dough and easier than pie crust dough to make.
+The top crust is similar to sugar cookie dough and easier than pie crust dough to make.
 Next, you’ll boil the berries with sugar to sweeten and thicken them.
 Finally, you put the two components together for the most amazing dessert.

 Tips